-Writing Effective Skill Descriptions
+Writing Effective Skill Names & Descriptions

 Structure

-A good skill description answers three questions:
+The description answers three questions:

 - What does this skill do?